adrianmonad/MonDeployer/README.md

 ## ⚠️ Solidity Version Note

-Use Solidity `` or higher.
+Use Solidity `0.8.28` only.
 Monad is compatible with standard EVM 0.8.x series.
 For best results, keep your contracts simple and tested.

 ## 🛠 Getting Started